 Adler: It’s easy to dream big, but an entirely different story to make it a reality.
 There is that fun little word called “budget” that always makes things interesting.

-Pacific Specialty had four main requirements when choosing a space:
+Pacific Specialty Insurance Company had four main requirements when choosing a space:

 1) Something that would accommodate more than 130 employees and stay within the same price range as their existing location.